 Drugs that block the reuptake of serotonin, increasing its availability in the synapse.
 SSRIs are used to treat depression and other disorders.

 A type of declarative memory that involves memory of facts.

 A monoamine neurotransmitter believed to play many roles, including but not limited to temperature regulation, sensory perception, and the onset of sleep.
 Neurons using serotonin as a transmitter are found in the brain and gut.
 Several antidepressant drugs are targeted to brain serotonin systems.

 A phase of memory in which a limited amount of information may be held for several seconds or minutes.

 A region of the parietal lobe responsible for processing touch and pain signals from the body.

 A bundle of nerve fibers running through the vertebral column that primarily functions to facilitate communication between the brain and the rest of the body.

 Unspecialized cells that renew themselves for long periods through cell division.

-Any external stimulus that threatens homeostasis — the normal equilibrium of body function.
+Any external stimulus that threatens homeostasis.
 Many kinds of stress have a negative effect on the body, but some kinds can be helpful.

 A small group of nerve cells in the hypothalamus that express clock proteins, which go through a biochemical cycle of about 24 hours.
 This sets the pace for daily cycles of activity, sleep, hormone release, and other bodily functions.